Equity VET Student of the Year

 CRITERION 3: How has VET benefited you?
 (Limit: 400 words)

 Consider any skills you have developed through your training and the success you were able to achieve, such as:

 - what did you learn and how have you put this into practice

 - how did the course/training you have undertaken assist you

 - any achievements you have realised from participating in your course/training program, such as securing employment, going onto further training or being recognised in the community or workplace.

 CRITERION 4: Goals for the future and contribution to your community (Limit: 400 words)

 Where to next?
 What plans do you have for the future?

 You may wish to include information about:

-- you future plans and how the completion of your studies has assisted you in this area
+- your future plans and how the completion of your studies has assisted you in this area

 - your achievements in areas other than study and work

-- how what you’ve achieved has enabled you to contribute to your community.
+- how what you have achieved has enabled you to contribute to your community.